Choosing the right software development company for your project is a critical step on your path to success.

 Read more about how we helped Home24 with dedicated teams in this case study.

-Our client – a global on-demand printing platform, Gelato – was looking to introduce new features, refactor and reduce the technical margin, and divide the application into smaller modules serving different functions.
+Our client – a global on-demand printing platform – was looking to introduce new features, refactor and reduce the technical margin, and divide the application into smaller modules serving different functions.
 But the company was lacking the resources required for these tasks.

 To help the company accomplish these aims and take their business to the next level, we set up a dedicated development team of cross-functional experts.

 The Codete team consisted of dedicated backend and frontend developers, as well as QA and BA specialists.
 One of the developers served as the team leader.
 We delivered the required solutions using modern technologies and following the Scrum framework of project managers to meet the rapidly-changing market conditions.

 Our team developed new key features and is currently supporting the client in reducing the technical costs and rewriting the application code module by module.
 From architectural design to development, our team effectively assisted our client in building their application.

-Read more about how we helped Gelato build their application in this case study.
+Read more about how we helped our partner build their application in this case study.

 So, how do I choose the best software development company?

 When choosing the best technology partner for your project, you need to take many things into account – the complexity of your project, its technical demands, your desired time-to-market, and other project requirements.
 Then confront them with software development companies you check out while researching the market.
 Use these tips, and you’ll be on your way to picking the right software development agency for your project.